-Therefore, all four gapped supercondcutors support QSHI and some translational symmetry breaking masses in the vortex core.
-It is also interesting to notice that the vortex phase of pair-density waves additionally supports the N\'{e}el layer antiferromagnet.
+Therefore, all four gapped superconductors support QSHI and some translational symmetry breaking masses in the vortex core.
+It is also interesting to notice that the vortex phase of pair density waves additionally supports the N\'{e}el layer antiferromagnet.